rasbt/LLMs-from-scratch/setup/01_optional-python-setup-preferences/README.md

 &nbsp;
 > [!NOTE]
 > There are alternative ways to install Python and use `uv`.
-For example, you can install Python directly via `uv` and use `uv add` instead of `uv pip install` for faster package management.
+For example, you can install Python directly via `uv` and use `uv add` instead of `uv pip install` for even faster package management.
 >
 > If you prefer the native `uv` commands, refer to the [./native-uv.md tutorial](./native-uv.md).
 I also recommend checking the official [`uv` documentation](https://docs.astral.sh/uv/).
 >